Lend a Hand with 8 Easy Handwriting Strategies

 The mechanics of writing can be tough to master for students with ADHD.
 Here are eight good ways for teachers to offer a helping hand.

 Kids who struggle with handwriting might know the subject matter; they just aren’t able to show you with paper and pencil that they do.
-That’s because handwriting is a source of great frustration for many children with ADHD.

 - Permit writing directly on the page or test booklet, instead of having a child copy answers onto another page or answer sheet.